elephantrobotics/myCobot320-docs/1-ProductIntroduction/1.4-AccessoriesTools/1.4.1-Gripper/3-PneumaticGripper.md

       mc.set_basic_output(1, 1)
       time.sleep(2)
       ```
-   9. Click on the green run button in the top right corner to see the jaws close-open once.
+   9. Click on the green run button in the top right corner to see the gripper close-open once.

 - Programming Development:

-  > Programming the jaws using python
+  > Programming the gripper using python
   > [python environment download](../../../7-ApplicationBasePython/7.1_download.md)

   1. Create a new python file: